Generalized Label Enhancement with Sample Correlations: Introduction

-Nevertheless, since manually annotating each instance with label distribution is labor-intensive and time-consuming, it is unavailable in most training sets practically \cite{xu2019partial}.
-The requirement of label distribution among different datasets arises some progress in the label enhancement (LE), which is proposed by \cite{xu2018label,xu2019label}.
-Specifically, LE can be a pre-processing of LDL, in other words, label distributions can be exactly recovered from the off-the-shelf logical labels and the implicit information of the given features by LE, as shown in Fig.~\ref{Intro}.
+Nevertheless, it is difficult to get samples with label distributions in practice.
+For example, SJAFFE dataset contains 213 grayscale images of 10 Japanese female models, each image is scored by 60 persons on the 6 basic emotions (i.e., happiness, sadness, surprise, fear, anger and disgust) with a five-level scale (1 represents the lowest emotion intensity, while 5 represents the highest emotion intensity).
+The average score (after normalization) of each emotion label is used to represent the label distribution \cite{geng2016label,xu2019partial}.
+Obviously, the manually annotating a dataset with label distributions is labor-intensive and time-consuming.
+Requirement of label distributions among different datasets drives progress in the label enhancement (LE), which is proposed by \cite{xu2018label,xu2019label}.
+More specifically, LE can be a pre-processing of LDL, in other words, label distributions can be exactly recovered from the off-the-shelf logical labels and the implicit information of the given features by LE, as shown in Fig.~\ref{Intro}.

 Obviously, according to the definition \cite{xu2018label,xu2019label}, the essence of recovering process is to utilize the information from two aspects: 1) the underlying topological structure in the feature space, and 2) the existing logical labels.
 Accordingly, several approaches have been proposed in recent years.
-To leverage the knowledge in the feature space, some prior efforts assign the membership degree of each instance to different labels via fuzzy clustering method (FCM) \cite{melin2005hybrid,el2006study}.
-Besides, some approaches construct graph structures in the feature space to improve the recovering process \cite{zhu2009introduction,xu2018label}.
-However, most existing LE methods doesn't fully investigate and utilize both the underlying structure in the feature space and the implicit information of the existing logical labels.
-For example, graphs and similarity matrices used in the aforementioned existing LE methods can not fully explore the intrinsic information of data samples, since edges in graphs or elements of similarity matrices are calculated by a pair-wise method \cite{li2015leveraging} or a $K$-nearest neighbors (KNN) strategy \cite{wang2008label,xu2018label}.
-The downside of these partial-based graph construction processes is that only local topological features can be utilized, and the holistic information of the feature space is largely untapped.
-In addition, these approaches always require some prior knowledge for the graph construction, that is to say, if the parameters $K$ of KNN is tuned slightly, the recovery performance of these algorithms may vary on a large scale, which is not expected in practice.
+However, most existing LE methods doesn't fully investigate and utilize both the underlying structures in the feature space and the implicit information of the existing logical labels.
+For example, graphs and similarity matrices utilized in \cite{li2015leveraging,hou2016multi,xu2018label} can not fully explore the intrinsic information of data samples, since edges in the graph or element of the similarity matrix are calculated by a pair-wise method \cite{li2015leveraging} or a $K$-nearest neighbors (KNN) strategy \cite{hou2016multi,xu2018label}.
+The downside of these partial-based graph construction processes is that only local topological features can be leveraged, and holistic information of the feature space is largely untapped.